CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 #### APP.2.2.A2 Active Directory Administration Planning [Specialists]

 A role-based authorization concept MUST be created.
-All administrative tasks and permissions SHOULD be suitably documented.In large domains, there must be a distribution of administrative users regarding service management and data management of Active Directory.
+All administrative tasks and permissions SHOULD be suitably documented.
+In large domains, there must be a distribution of administrative users regarding service management and data management of Active Directory.
 In addition, the administrative tasks in the Active Directory MUST be distributed without interference according to a delegation model.

 #### APP.2.2.A3 Planning Group Policy on Windows